ruizadrian/MockingBird/README.md

 }</code></pre>

 #### Arrays
-In MockingBird, you must declare an array as a <code>fig BUNDLE</code>.
-Besides that, normal convention is followed.
+In MockingBird, you must declare an array as normal JavaScript convention is followed.
 And remember the semicolon at the end of the declaration/assignment.
 <pre><code> Fig BUNDLE Mavericks: [Rondo, Ellis, Parsons, Nowitzki, Chandler]; </code></pre>

 #### Keywords